TimPavlenko/vk_music_downloader/README.md

 This is a small utility for downloading all your music from VK in automatic mode...
 The waiting time for connection and downloading directly depends on the amount of music on your account.
+To get your id you can use a special service (https://regvk.com/id/).